Disease", also known as High Mountain Disease or Dropsy, is

 across all breeds including crossbreeds.

-pressures (PAP) are obtained by a procedure called "right heart catherization."
+arterial pressures (PAP) are obtained by a procedure called "right heart

-In this procedure, a fine plastic catheter is passed through a needle in
+catherization."
+In this procedure, a fine plastic catheter is passed through

-the jugular vein, with blood flow into the upper right side of the heart,
+a needle in the jugular vein, with blood flow into the upper right side

-through a valve into the right ventricle, through a valve, and into the
+of the heart, through a valve into the right ventricle, through a valve,

-pulmonary artery just short of the branches to the lungs.
-Pressure
+and into the pulmonary artery just short of the branches to the lungs.

-waves are observed on a heart monitor and the monitor gives a direct readout
+Pressure waves are observed on a heart monitor and the monitor gives a

-is the best indicator (tool) available to date for identifying animals
+PAP test is the best indicator (tool) available to date for identifying

-predisposed to Brisket Disease.
-The test is not 100% and should not
+animals predisposed to Brisket Disease.
+The test is not 100% and

-be used as such.
-Generally, cattle with pressures of greater than
+should not be used as such.
+Generally, cattle with pressures of greater

-50 mmhg are considered at risk but other criteria such a s age and elevation
+than 50 mmhg are considered at risk but other criteria such a s age and

-of test site should be considered.
-Test scores are not consistently accurate
+elevation of test site should be considered.
+Test scores are not consistently

 from 42%-84%.
 This indicates that cattlemen can successfully select